God’s Covenant: with

 • The descendants of Israel disobeyed God’s laws, breaking the covenant He had established with them at Mount Sinai.

-• Thus, God “put on hold” His covenant with Israel and the Jews, and God was the only one who could reinstate that covenant.
+• Thus, a few times, God put on hold His covenant with Israel and then reinstated the covenant.

-• Jesus, a Jew (from the tribe of Judah), was a descendant, offspring, or “seed” of Abraham, Isaac, and Jacob; he atoned for Israel’s sin of spiritual infidelity against God and offered Israel the means by which their broken covenant with God could be reinstated.
+• Yeshua/Jesus, a Jew (from the tribe of Judah), was a descendant, offspring, or “seed” of Abraham, Isaac, and Jacob.
+He atoned for Israel’s sin of spiritual infidelity against God and offered Israel the means by which their broken covenant with God could be reinstated.

-• As a result, since Gentile Christians have embraced Jesus as Messiah and Savior, and have accepted His shed blood as the permanent atonement for their sins, then God has established a brand new covenant with Christians, having abandoned non-believing Israel and the Jews altogether.
+• As a result, since Gentile Christians have embraced Jesus as Messiah and Savior, and have accepted His shed blood as the permanent atonement for their sins, then God has established a brand new covenant with Christians.
+Furthermore, God has abandoned non-believing Israel and the Jews altogether.

 All of the points above are valid except for the last one.
-Now, let’s go through each valid point and then see what logical conclusions can be reached.
+We will go through each valid point and then see what logical conclusions can be reached.

 covenant with Abraham